Global Trends 2025

 Many other countries will fall further behind economically.
 Sub-Saharan Africa will remain the region most vulnerable to economic disruption, population stresses, civil conflict, and political instability.
 Latin America will continue to lag behind Asia and other fast-growing areas in terms of economic competitiveness.

-Asia, Africa, and Latin America will account for virtually all population growth over the next 20 years; less than 3 percent of the growth will occur in the West.
+Asia, Africa, and Latin America will account for virtually all population growth over the next 20 years.
 Europe and Japan will continue to far outdistance the emerging powers of China and India in per capita wealth, but they will struggle to maintain robust growth rates because the size of their working-age populations will decrease.

 Resource issues will gain prominence on the international agenda.
 Unprecedented global economic growth will continue to put pressure on a number of highly strategic resources, including energy, food, and water, and demand is projected to outstrip easily available supplies over the next decade or so.
 Climate change is expected to exacerbate resource scarcities.